ubuntu-kr/blog.ubuntu-kr.org/_posts/2018-06-24-ubuntu-fest-en.md

 ---

 Ubuntu Fest was held on June 23 in Daejeon.
-The event, featuring Ubuntu and embedded themes, a variety of sessions including the latest trends in embedded and embedded deep learning were provided.
+The event was organized under the theme of "Ubuntu and Embedded" and sessions were held on various topics, from the latest trends in the embedded field to embedded deep-running.

 It was also the first seminar since the Daejeon team was founded.